Lloyd Harris vs. Jiri Vesely: Prediction and Match Betting Odds | Zhuhai Championships

 Lloyd Harris vs. Jiri Vesely Trends and Insights

-- In his 11 matches on hard courts over the past year, Harris has played an average of 28.0 games (22.3 in best-of-three matches).
+- On hard courts, Harris has played 11 matches over the past year, totaling 28.0 games per match (22.3 in best-of-three matches) while winning 48.7% of games.

-- Vesely is averaging 40.2 games per match through his six matches played in the past 12 months across all court surfaces, winning 47.7% of those games.
+- In his six matches in the past 12 months across all court types, Vesely is averaging 40.2 games per match while winning 47.7% of those games.

-- Vesely has played three matches on hard courts in the past year, and has averaged 42.0 games per match and 9.7 games per set while winning 47.6% of games.
+- Vesely is averaging 42.0 games per match and 9.7 games per set through three matches on hard courts in the past 12 months.

-- Harris and Vesely have played two times dating back to 2015, and Harris has a 2-0 advantage, including a 6-7, 6-3, 6-3 victory in their last matchup on June 24, 2023 at the Mallorca Championships.
+- Every time Harris and Vesely have matched up dating back to 2015 (two matches), Harris has come out on top.
+The last meeting was a 6-7, 6-3, 6-3 win in the qualifying round of the Mallorca Championships.

-- In terms of sets, Harris has secured four against Vesely (80.0%), while Vesely has clinched one.
+- Harris and Vesely have faced off in five total sets, with Harris clinching four of them and Vesely one.

-- Harris and Vesely have squared off in 51 total games, with Harris winning 31 and Vesely claiming 20.
+- Harris has the edge in 51 total games against Vesely, claiming 31 of them.

-- In their two matches against each other, Harris and Vesely are averaging 25.5 games and 2.5 sets.
+- In two matches between Harris and Vesely, they have played 25.5 games and 2.5 sets per match on average.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.